aurabx/bounce/README.md

 # Bounce

 Bounce is a small service that runs within your network and sends any received files to Aurabox.

+Bounce is still under development and probably shouldn't be used in a production environment.

 ## Build